ycerhu/itp/Final Project/FFP.md

 ##### BETTER:
 Creating cursor-controlled interactive visuals for 'Untitled, Daven Dubois' on p5.js and P5LIVE: containing elements 'whale', 'water movement', rising bubbles'; and textures ' chinese ink' and 'start night'
 ##### BEST:
 Creating cursor-controlled interactive visuals for 'Untitled, Daven Dubois' on p5.js and P5LIVE: containing elements 'whale', 'water movement', rising bubbles'; and textures ' chinese ink' and 'start night'.
-Outcome should be aesthetically consistent and pleasing according to the 'Litchbogen' moodboard (Moodboard[Project website](https://ycerhu.github.io/))
+Outcome should be aesthetically consistent and pleasing according to the 'Litchbogen' moodboard (Moodboard: [Project website](https://ycerhu.github.io/))

 ### About 'Lichtbogen'
 In the realm of electronics, Lichtboge means “electric arc”—a luminous burst of energy bridging space and sparking transformation.
 This radiant metaphor resonates deeply with me.